back to Fowler home page

 Students working with me have two options, the Plant Biology Graduate Program and the EEB (Ecology, Evolution, and Behavior) Graduate Program.
 It's up to you to choose which one fits you best.
 The primary differences are the course requirements and the makeup of your prelim (=qualifying) exam committee.
 All of my students are expected to be very knowledgeable in ecology and in closely related fields such as evolution, but Plant Biology students are also tested in plant biology at the cellular and molecular levels during their prelim exam, while EEB students are also tested in animal behavior.

 Note that the Graduate Programs are not the same as, and do not match, the Sections within the School of Biological Sciences.
-I am a member of the Section of Integrative Biology.
+I am a member of the Department of Integrative Biology.

 Application and admission process